 Building a sod house – pick a good location

 Back then, like today, location was crucial for the new homesteader.
 They had to pick a place that was close to water, but not so close that a flood overflowing the banks of the steam might affect their life.
-Being sheltered from the elements was another important aspect when choosing the location and they tried to pick a location on the southern side of a copse of trees or a hill.
+Being sheltered from the elements was another important aspect when choosing the location.
+They tried to pick a location on the southern side of a copse of trees or a hill.
 The last condition for picking a location for the sod house was that it needed to be close enough to a town or the railroad.
 This was crucial in order to get to the town and back for supplies within a day.
-Seeking for medical aid or lawful help wasn’t easy when you were miles away from the nearest town and you had to make sure it can come in time.
+Seeking for medical aid or lawful help wasn’t easy when you were miles away from the nearest town.
+You had to make sure it can come in time to save your life.

 Suggested reading: Choosing the land for an off grid home